kurtvanness/CensoredSummaryStats/README.md

 Additional table columns can be provided as a list so that the statistical functions obtain results for specified groups.

-1.	**Maximum**: Calculate the maximum value for a set of values.
+1.	**maximum**: Calculate the maximum value for a set of values.

-2.	**Minimum**: Calculate the minimum value for a set of values.
+2.	**minimum**: Calculate the minimum value for a set of values.

-3.	**Mean/Average**: Calculate the average value for a set of values.
+3.	**mean** or **average**: Calculate the average value for a set of values.

-4.	**Median**: Calculate the median value for a set of values.
+4.	**median**: Calculate the median value for a set of values.

-5.	**Percentile**: Calculate a percentile for a set of values.
+5.	**percentile**: Calculate a percentile for a set of values.
 The desired percentile should be provided as a number between 0 and 100.
 The default percentile method is Hazen, but other methods include Weibull, Tukey, Blom, and Excel as described in https://environment.govt.nz/assets/Publications/Files/hazen-percentile-calculator-2.xls

-6.	**Addition**: Calculate the sum for a set of values.
+6.	**add**: Calculate the sum for a set of values.

-7.	**Percent Exceedances**: Calculate the percentage of values that exceed a specified threshold.
+7.	**percent_exceedance**: Calculate the percentage of values that exceed a specified threshold.
 The desired threshold should be provided as a number.
 The default is to not treat results equal to the threshold as exceedances, but this can be changed by setting threshold_is_exceedance to True.

 ## Method settings: